IlonaNovik/movies-app-api/README.md

 GET:
-Should return top movies already present in the database Rranking based on a number of comments added to the movie during specified date range Required parameters are start_date and end_date
+Should return top movies already present in the database Ranking based on a number of comments added to the movie during specified date range.
+Required parameters are start_date and end_date